kristianmandrup/sugar-high/README.markdown

 * select_only(type)
 * select_only!(type)

-### Hash

-* hash_revert : Reverse keys and values

 ### File

 * self.blank? and blank? : Is file empty?
 * self.overwrite : overwrite file with new content (mode = 'w')
 * self.append : append to existing file with content or create new (mode = 'w+')

-String:
+### File Mutate
+Adds all File mutation modules to the File class

+### File Mutation

+Various File Mutation modules that can be added to any module or class for some nice benefits.
+Useful for generators fx.

+Mutation modules within SugarHigh::FileMutate

+* AppendContent
+* Delete
+* InsertContent
+* OverwriteContent
+* RemoveContent
+* ReplaceContent

+To add all mutate modules to the File class, simply:

+<pre>File.mutate_ext :all</pre>

+Otherwise, simply specify which ones:

+<pre>File.mutate_ext :append_content, overwrite_content</pre>

+### Hash

-* path : expand String with path operations :up and :down
+* hash_revert : Reverse keys and values

-PathString:
-* up lv   : Go up some directory levels, prefixing with a number of '../'
-* down lv : Go down some directory levels, stripping off a number of prefixed '../'
+* try_keys : return value of first key that is in Hash

 ### Includes